Install Commander One. Open the application.

 The list of processes is available on Macs in an app called "Activity Monitor".
 To see running processes Mac users can push a key combination, Command(⌘)+Space, and find Activity Monitor in Spotlight.
 The app will open up and display a table containing all active tasks.

-All active apps that are running on your hardware will show up in the task list.
-How to see what is running on Mac?
-It’s simple - use specialized software to find the tasks and track their memory usage.
+Alternatively, you can use specialized software to find the tasks and track their memory usage.
 You can choose between system software or apps like Commander One.

 Cmd+Option+Esc will open a menu that lets you force quit on Mac, even if you can’t access the toolbar.
 It’s a vital hotkey, one that you’ll need many times if you’re using non-Apple software.
 Even official programs freeze now and then.